Pytest & CI

 Parallel execution with pytest-xdist requires strategic worker sharding.
 Using --dist=loadscope groups tests by module, which can cause uneven distribution if one file contains a massive parameter matrix.
 Switch to --dist=worksteal (pytest-xdist 3.0+) or --dist=loadfile to balance parameter-heavy workloads across workers.
 Cache expensive parameter computations using functools.lru_cache or session-scoped fixtures to prevent redundant API calls or database queries during collection.

 Selecting the right parametrization architecture depends on data volume, team structure, and CI constraints.
 Use inline tuples for small, static matrices tightly coupled to test logic.
 Transition to external data loaders when datasets exceed 50 rows, require cross-team editing, or must be version-controlled independently.
 Adopt pytest_generate_tests hooks when parametrization must be dynamically filtered, shared across repositories, or integrated with plugin ecosystems.
+As your suite matures, integrate Hypothesis through the Hypothesis framework fundamentals track and combine it with deterministic parametrization to cover both edge-case boundaries and known regression paths.

 Frequently Asked Questions